 -

 Flash Essay.
-A tool that can be used to detect any errors and unclear details in the job description and get help with outlining and calls to actions.
+A tool that can be used to detect any errors and unclear details in the job description and get help with outlining and calls to action.

 -

 Rated by Students.
-Job description templates for specific positions as well as writing help.
+Job description examples for specific positions, as well as writing help.

 -